-Today is the 1st September, which marks the start of Thyroid Cancer Awareness Month, an annual event that is the prime opportunity for us to spread awareness of the effects and the importance of early diagnosis and treatment of thyroid cancer.
+Today is the 1st September, which marks the start of Thyroid Cancer Awareness Month, an annual event to spread awareness of the effects and the importance of early diagnosis and treatment of thyroid cancer.

 There isn’t just an overall ‘thyroid cancer’, but actually four different types.
 These are:

 For more info on the different types of thyroid cancer, click here.
 It is important to catch thyroid cancer as early as possible to aid recovery time and rate of survival.

 Treatment for thyroid cancer depends on the type, as well as it’s size and the stage it is at.
 We’re all individual after all and so are cases of the disease.